The Reformed Church in Ileanda, preserved with… a metal roof and an apartment door

 The Reformed Church in Ileanda, built with the efforts of parishioners

 Although some sources indicate 1890 as the year of construction, it appears that the Reformed Church in Ileanda was completed in 1903 with the help of donations from parishioners, according to the inscription visible on the tower.
-Built at the foot of Ciuha Hill, the Calvinist church is one of the two representative places of worship for the former Hungarian community in Ileanda, the other one being the Roman Catholic church in the center of the village, built by Italian prisoners of war in 1918, and used today by Greek-Catholic believers.
+Built at the foot of Ciuha Hill, the Calvinist church is one of the two representative places of worship for the former Hungarian community in Ileanda.
+The other one is the Roman Catholic church in the center of the village, built by Italian prisoners of war in 1918, and used today by Greek-Catholic believers.
 Unlike the latter, the Reformed church is today in an alarming state of decay.

 According to the 1910 census, 1167 people lived in the village located about 40 km northwest pf Dej, of which 661 were Romanians, alongside a Hungarian community of 445 souls.
 By 2002, however, the number of those who declared themselves Hungarian had dropped to 17, and only 6 of them were of Reformed religion, a tiny fragment of what was once the flourishing community founded by Bishop Domokos Szász towards the end of the 19th century.
 As the latest census (2021) shows that only 6 people were recorded as ethnic Hungarians in all the villages belonging to Ileanda commune, the local disinterest in the fate of the Reformed church seems easy to understand.